fredvs/swp/README.md

 Change live the tempo and pitch.

+Show ICY tag, including image.

 Record in wav format.

+Can also play webstreams from http**s**.

 Simple Webstream Player release was compiled with: FPC 3.2.2: http://www.freepascal.org